-A new theory of elementary particles is presented based on solid mathematical foundations of Variational Calculus, Euler’s Equations of Motion and Special Relativity.
-The Vir Theory of Elementary Particles explains that a particle is a stationary circular wave created by the motion of twin vortices in the relativistic ether.
-Mathematical equations show that they must have integer or half-integer spin, explain why the electric charge must be plus, minus or zero, why neutral particles come in right-handed and left-handed pairs, why charge-parity-time (CPT) transformation are invariant and why there are anti-particles but no stable anti-matter.
+A new theory of particles is presented based on solid mathematical foundations of Variational Calculus, Euler’s Equations of Motion and Special Relativity.
+The Vir Theory of Particles explains that a particle is a stationary circular wave created by the motion of a quantum vortex in the relativistic ether.
+Mathematical equations show that they must have integer or half-integer spin, explain why E = h, why the electric charge must be plus, minus or zero, why neutral particles come in right-handed and left-handed pairs, why charge-parity-time (CPT) transformation are invariant and why there is no stable anti-matter, except for the very light anti-atoms.
 A simple formula for the relationship between particle spin and mass is also derived, that can be used to verify the theory using the existing PDG data.

 Add your own feedback and questions here: